aadityanj/ec-note/README.md

 # Description

 Ec-Note is a web application designed for notes taking, maintaining the revisions, restoring the revisions.
-It allows users to create notes, edit notes, delete notes, restore old notes from the history which notes are plaintexts.
+It allows users to create, edit, delete, restore notes.
+Each note is a plain text file.

 # Installation & Setup
 - Install Latest LTS version of [Node JS](https://nodejs.org/en/) globally.